-Valentine is our grandest location, and features a flowing 9,000 square-foot site plan designed for live performances, private events, courtyard weddings, receptions, exhibitions and productions.
+Valentine is our grandest event venue, and features a flowing 9,000 square-foot site plan designed for live performances, private events, courtyard weddings, receptions, exhibitions and productions.
 The venue is fully amenitized, and we provide experienced, professional site management, plus a commercial kitchen for client-selected catering teams.

 Originally built in the 1920’s in an area that has long served as the city’s seafood market east of Downtown, the building has lived many lives in its century of use; it’s been a hotel, a brothel, a fish and oyster company, and a commercial site for everything from glass blowing to marijuana cultivation.
 This mysterious history subtly informed our re-invention of the space.